 Not surprisingly, Jack was the first one to recover.
 Odd was in his job description.
 Jack turned to Colonel Reynolds who was still comparing the two closely, "Seen enough, Steve?"

 Reynolds gestured for his team to release MacGyver and help Dixon's team in securing the prisoners.
-Jack was both pained and gratified to see MacGyver immediately grab SAM in a hug then checked him over for injuries before grabbing him again.
+Jack was both pained and gratified to see MacGyver immediately grab SAM in a hug.
+He checked him over for injuries before grabbing him again.

 "Sir!"
 Balinsky smiled.
 The sergeant had already pulled out Jack's weapons and was carefully handing them back one at a time.

 "General, the area is secure.
 The only other hostage found, Sean Malloy, was freed, unharmed.
-When we encountered MacGyver, we were unsure of his identity and due to his strong resemblance, I initiated the Code Loki," the colonel reported quickly.
+When we encountered MacGyver, we were unsure of his identity and due to his strong resemblance.
+I initiated the Code Loki," Col. Reynolds reported quickly.

 "Regardless, somehow the crazy killer grabbed me instead of his target.
 Why?
 I don't know.
 How?
 He used some kind of drugged dart.
 I was at Miss Ellie's Grocery off Highway 340 outside of Rileyville.
 We ARE still in Virginia, right?"
 Jack asked.